hbctraining/DGE_workshop/lessons/04_DGE_DESeq2_analysis.md

 <img src="../img/deseq2_workflow_separate.png" width="200">

-As discussed earlier, the count data generated by RNA-seq exhibits overdispersion and the statistical distribution used to model the counts needs to account for this overdispersion.
+As discussed earlier, the count data generated by RNA-seq exhibits overdispersion (variance > mean) and the statistical distribution used to model the counts needs to account for this overdispersion.
 DESeq2 uses a negative binomial distribution to model the RNA-seq counts using the equation below:

  <img src="../img/NB_model_formula.png" width="500">

-DESq2 will use this formula to create the model for each gene, but what we really want to know is the log2 foldchanges between conditions.
-The log2 foldchanges can be estimated using the normalized counts with the formula:
+DESq2 will use this formula to create the model for **each** gene, but what we really want to know is whether the log2 foldchanges between conditions is significantly different from 0.
+The log2 foldchanges and their standard error can be estimated using the normalized counts with the formula:

  <img src="../img/NB_model_formula_betas.png" width="500">

 By fitting the model, DESeq2 will determine the **estimates for the log2 foldchanges and their standard error values for each samplegroup relative to the mean expression of all samples**.
+However, the log2 foldchanges are adjusted to account for the large variance associated with the estimates for low read counts, so that these genes are not included as false positives.

 ### Shrunken log2 foldchanges (LFC)